buddh4/lyvely/packages/applications/docs/docs/dev/framework/models.md

 # Models

-Model classes primarily find their use within the interface layer of a module, serving the purpose of defining Data Transfer Objects (DTOs) or domain models.
+Model classes are primarily implemented in the interface layer of a module, serving the purpose of defining Data Transfer Objects (DTOs) or domain models.
 To facilitate the creation and management of these model classes, the `@lyvely/common` package offers a set of utilities, which will be detailed in the upcoming sections.